 For example, you become like the people you spend the most time with.
 Your natural defaults are coworkers, family, peers from school.
 But you can pick your own team!

 You can get access to people at the top of their game through books, podcasts, Twitter, and more.
 You’re not bound to your local pond anymore.

-One of my fears quitting my job was that I would be cut off from smart people who inspired me.
+One of my fears quitting my job was that I would be cut off from smart people.
 But I’ve been blown away by the caliber of people I get to learn from everyday.
 I’m sourcing globally.

 Growth vs. “enough”